-Each student works one-on-one with a learning specialist and is provided with a skill development focus designed for his or her individual needs and is implemented at a pace and sequence ideally suited to the needs of the student.
+Each student in Skills Development works one-on-one with a qualified learning specialist and is provided with a skill development focus and remediation plan designed specifically for his or her individual needs.
+The plan is implemented at a pace and sequence ideally suited to the needs of the student.

-Upon admission to College H.E.L.P., a student will receive a letter advising the student as to how many hours and at what length the student will be expected to participate in the skills development program.
-This recommendation is made by the College H.E.L.P.’s admissions committee and is decided upon according to deficit areas and the psychoeducational evaluation, which the student provides at the time they make application to H.E.L.P.
+Upon admission to College H.E.L.P., the student will receive a letter indicating how many hours and at what length the student will be expected to participate in Skills Development.
+This recommendation is made by the College H.E.L.P.’s admissions committee and is decided upon through a combination of deficit areas as documented in the required psychoeducational evaluation and the student’s overall application materials.

-Some targeted skills a student may participate in are:
+Targeted skills a student may receive in Skills Development include:

-Reading: decoding and encoding, reading rate and fluency, vocabulary and comprehension
+- Reading: decoding and encoding, reading rate and fluency, comprehension and vocabulary development

-Written Language: punctuation, mechanics, and grammar of the English language; structure/organization of a paragraph
+- Written Language: punctuation, mechanics, and grammar of the English language; structure and organization of a paragraph